paulmillr/micro-should/README.md

 # micro-should

-Ultra-simple testing framework without dependencies.
+Simplest zero-dependency testing framework, a drop-in replacement for Mocha.

 Supports async cases.
 Works with any assertion library.

 * `should(title, case)` (or `it(title, case)`) syntax
 * `should.only(title, case)` allows to limit tests to only one case